jpcarrascal/ProcessingPlatonicSolids/README.md

 # ProcessingPlatonicSolids
 A class implementing the Platonic Solids in Processing.

-Based on the Icosahedron for Processing by Ira Greenberg (https://processing.org/examples/icosahedra.html).
+A processing class that implements the five Platonic Solids, with the added possibility of drawing polihedra vertices with custom radius (an example sketch is included).

-An implementation of the five Platonic Solids, with the additional possibility of drawing polihedra vertices with custom radius.
+Based on the Icosahedron for Processing by Ira Greenberg (https://processing.org/examples/icosahedra.html), and with a little help of the Processing Forum (https://www.processing.org/discourse/beta/num_1272064104.html).

-These are some examples of what you can do (from the included sample sketch):
+These are some examples of what you can do with this class:

 <img src="https://raw.githubusercontent.com/jpcarrascal/ProcessingPlatonicSolids/master/sample.jpg" alt="solids sample" width="300">